r-token/ryantoken.com-v3-svelte/src/routes/blog/serverless-swift.md

 Swift's pattern matching here makes event parsing pretty straightforward.

-Numbers are sent across the network to/from DynamoDB as strings, so we still have to convert the number values to `Int`s via `Int(myTeamScore)`, for example, but once you have those it's easy to take those values and store them in your own Swift struct or similar - which is what I do with my `GameItem` and `GameInfo` structs.
+Numbers are sent across the network to/from DynamoDB as strings, so we still have to convert the number values to `Int` via `Int(myTeamScore)`, for example, but once you have those it's easy to take the values and store them in your own Swift struct or similar - which is what I do with my `GameItem` and `GameInfo` structs.

 Next, **API PUT requests**.

 Once I have my `GameItem` and `GameInfo` structs, I know whether my team scored, if the game is over, and whether my team won.
 Given that information, I need to make my Philips Hue light bulbs flash different colors.
 To do that from a cloud environment, you need to use Philips Hue's [Remote API](https://developers.meethue.com/develop/hue-api/remote-api-quick-start-guide/), which is somewhat involved.
 I found [this guide](https://gotoguy.blog/2020/05/21/remote-authentication-and-controlling-philips-hue-api-using-postman/) very helpful.
 I left a comment on it fixing one bit which was outdated.

 Because [URLSession](https://developer.apple.com/documentation/foundation/urlsession) relies on Apple platforms, we have to use  something else to make the API requests from runtimes that run on Linux like Lambda.
 The preferred mechanism is [async-http-client](https://github.com/swift-server/async-http-client) from [swift-server](https://github.com/swift-server).
-It's built on top of [SwiftNIO](https://github.com/apple/swift-nio), Apple's asynchronous network application framework.
+It's built on top of SwiftNIO, Apple's asynchronous network application framework.

 To make a PUT request with `async-http-client`, you need to create the request with the `HTTPClientRequest` struct, define the HTTP method, add any necessary headers, add the request body, and execute the request with `await HTTPClient.shared.execute(request)`.